 Symptoms

-Antibiotics can be used to cure fin rot, but to stop it from happening again, the root problem must be addressed.
+Antibiotics is used to cure fin rot, but to stop it from happening again, the root problem must be addressed.

 Swim bladder disorder

 A disease known as swim bladder dysfunction affects the swim bladder, an organ filled with gas that keeps fish buoyant.
-It can be brought on by a number of things, including bad water quality and overfeeding.
+It is brought on by a number of things, including bad water quality and overfeeding.

 FAQS